-Use the JOBAGGREGATIONTIME parameter.
-With event driven resource manager interfaces (such as TORQUE, PBS, and SGE), each time a job is submitted, the resource manager notifies the scheduler of this fact.
-In an attempt to minimize response time, the scheduler will start a new scheduling cycle to determine if the newly submitted job can run.
-In systems with large numbers of jobs submitted at once, this may not result in the desired behavior for two reasons.
-First, by scheduling at every job submission, Moab will schedule newly submitted jobs onto available resources in a first come, first served basis rather than evaluating the entire group of new jobs at once and optimizing the placement accordingly.
-Second, by launching a scheduling iteration for every job submitted, Moab may place a heavy load on the resource manager.
-For example, if a user were to submit 1000 new jobs simultaneously, for each job submitted, the resource manager would contact the scheduler, the scheduler would start a new iteration, and in this iteration, the scheduler would contact the resource manager requesting updated information on all jobs and resources available.
+With event driven resource managers like TORQUE, each time a job is submitted the resource manager notifies the scheduler.
+In an attempt to minimize response time, the scheduler starts a new scheduling cycle to determine if the newly submitted job can run.
+In systems with large numbers of jobs submitted at once, this might not result in the desired behavior for two reasons.
+First, by scheduling at every job submission Moab schedules newly submitted jobs onto available resources in a first come, first served basis rather than evaluating the entire group of new jobs at once and optimizing the placement accordingly.
+Second, by launching a scheduling iteration for every job submitted, Moab places a heavy load on the resource manager.
+For example, if a user were to submit 1000 new jobs simultaneously, for each job submitted, the resource manager contacts the scheduler, the scheduler starts a new iteration, and in this iteration, the scheduler contacts the resource manager requesting updated information on all jobs and resources available.

-The JOBAGGREGATIONTIME parameter works by informing the scheduler to not process jobs as quickly as they are submitted, but rather to process these new jobs in groups.
+Setting a minimum RMPOLLINTERVAL causes the scheduler to not process jobs as quickly as they are submitted, but rather to wait a minimum amount of time to allow more jobs be submitted and to process these new jobs in groups.

 Limited Job Checkpointing